marcodpt/paw/README.md

  - allow to see other tests variants
  - remove lang support
  - remove non bootstrap options support, minimize options and review settings
- - nav as offcanvas and move all nav configuration to settings

-### New Controls
- - array of itens
- - form as object

 ### Tests and docs
  - chart